HenrikMader/RAG_public/db_files_md/IBM Power E1050 Technical Overview and Introduction - redp5684.md

 IBM Redbooks

-IBM Power E1050 Technical Overview and Introduction
+## IBM Power E1050 Technical Overview and Introduction

 November 2024

-## © Copyright International Business Machines Corporation 2022, 2024.
-All rights reserved.

-Note  to  U.S.  Government  Users  Restricted  Rights  --  Use,  duplication  or  disclosure  restricted  by  GSA  ADP  Schedule Contract with IBM Corp.
+Note: Before using this information and the product it supports, read the information in 'Notices' on page vii.

 ## Second Edition (November 2024)

 This edition applies to the IBM Power E1050 (9043-MRX) server and the Hardware Management Console (HMC) Version 10 Release 1.

-Note: Before using this information and the product it supports, read the information in 'Notices' on page vii.
+Note  to  U.S.  Government  Users  Restricted  Rights  --  Use,  duplication  or  disclosure  restricted  by  GSA  ADP  Schedule Contract with IBM Corp.

 ## Contents